mikebaldi/Idle-Champions/FAQ.md

 * **The BrivGemFarm addon is using a lot of CPU.
 Is there some way I can reduce its load on my computer?**
 See the readme for the ``IC_GemFarm_Potato`` addon [here](./Addons/IC_BrivGemFarm_Potato/README.md)

+* **How does BrivGemFarm handle buying and opening chests?**
+The logic works like this:
+  * If there is at least .1 seconds left during stack restart and your gems are higher than the maintenance level, it will **buy** between 0 and 100 **silver chests** depending on what you can afford.
+  * THEN if there is still at least .1 seconds left during stack restart and your gems are higher than the maintenance level, it will **buy** between 0 and 100 **gold chests** depending on what you can afford.
+  * THEN if there is still at least 3 seconds left during stack restart and you have unopened silvers, it will **open** between 0-99 **silver chests** depending on how many you have.
+  * THEN if there is still at least 3 seconds left during stack restart and you have unopened golds, it will **open** between 0-99 **gold chests** depending on how many you have.

+  If the advanced setting ``DoChestsContinuous`` is set to 1, it will repeat this process as long as there is time during the Stack Reset.
+  > **WARNING:** Be careful setting this value to 1.
+MANY purchases can happen during a reset and gems will seemingly evaporate.